-REA Healthcare Strategies is a consulting firm focusing on healthcare marketing and practice management.
-It specializes in developing marketing programs for practices and vendors.
-It also has extensive experience in providing medical practices with strategic planning, project management, and customer-service training programs.
+REA Healthcare Strategies Inc. is a consulting firm focusing on marketing and practice management.
+It specializes in developing marketing programs for vendors to provide its clients a value-added service.
+In addition, the group provides medical practices with strategic planning, billing practice reviews, reimbursement optimization, project management, and customer-service training programs.

 Copyright © 2002 REA Healthcare Strategies